poshjosh/chinomsoikwuagwu.com/2020/04/03/Answers_AWS-Certified-Cloud-Architect-Associate0.md

   - OpsWorks

+26. __An enterprise application has a queue from which tasks are received and processed.
+However some tasks are processed more than once.
+How would a solutions architect ensure tasks are only processed only once?__

+   __A solutions architect would ensure tasks are processed only once by using:__

+   - Kinesis Data Streams

+   - Kinesis Data Firehose

+   - SNS
+   >Although most of the time each message will be delivered to your application exactly once, the distributed nature of Amazon SNS and transient network conditions could result in occasional, duplicate messages at the subscriber end.
+Developers should design their applications such that processing a message more than once does not create any errors or inconsistencies.
+[26a](#sns-not-exacly-once)

+   - `FIFO SQS`
+   >FIFO queues provide exactly-once processing, which means that each message is delivered once and remains available until a consumer processes it and deletes it.
+Duplicates are not introduced into the queue.
+[26b](#sqs-fifo-exactly-once)

-26. ADD QUESTION HERE
+27. __@TODO ADD QUESTION HERE__

-28. A database application running on an EC2 instance needs to get updates from the internet.
-A solutions architect needs to design a solution to get the updates without exposing the instance to the internet.
+28. __A database application running on an EC2 instance needs to get updates from the internet.
+A solutions architect needs to design a solution to get the updates without exposing the instance to the internet.__

-  Which solution best meets these requirements?
+  __Which solution best meets these requirements?__

   - Attach a VPC endpoint and add routes for 0.0.0.0./0